yiisoft/validator/docs/guide/using-validator.md

 # Using validator

 Validator allows checking of data in any format.
-Here are some of the most used cases.
+Here are some of the most common use cases.

 ## Data